See the Story Index for Wael Abdelgawad’s other stories.

 Pizzas in hand, I parked in front of the masjid and knocked loudly on the heavy wooden door.
 Eventually I heard locks turning and a deadbolt sliding, and the door was opened by none other than Imam Abdus-Samad himself.

 I was shocked at how decrepit he appeared.
-He’d always been a powerful, energetic man, always on the move, drawing other people into his orbit.
+He’d always been a powerful, energetic man, constantly on the move, drawing other people into his orbit.
 Now he was a ghost of his former self.

 For a long moment I didn’t think he recognized me.
 Then his expression brightened.
 “Zaid Al-Husayni,” he said with a wan smile.
 “You are a sight for an old man’s eyes.”